CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ### Task 1: Create workflow

-In this task you will create a workflow.
+In this task, you will create a workflow.

 1. Now navigate to the **Actions (1)** tab.